msupply-foundation/msupply_docs/content/docs/replenishment/outbound_returns.md

 1. In the `Suppliers` window, you will be presented with a list of available suppliers.
 You can select your supplier from the list or you can type as much of a supplier name.

 <div class="imagetitle">
-In the below example, we are want to return stock to <b>Kamo Regional Warehouse</b>.
+In the below example, we are wanting to return stock to <b>Kamo Regional Warehouse</b>.
 </div>

 ![Search supplier list](/docs/replenishment/images/or_select_supplier.png)